bonetblai/qnp2fond/README.md

 The translator is invoked using

 ```
-qnp2fond <qnp-file> <counter-capacity> <loop-nesting>
+qnp2fond <qnp-file> <counter-capacity> <loop-nesting> <prefix>
 ```

-where the first argument is the name of a .qnp file (see below), and the two additional arguments are non-negative integers, typicall small ones such as 0, 1 or 2.
+where the first argument is the name of a .qnp file (see below), the two additional arguments are non-negative integers, typicall small ones such as 0, 1 or 2, and the last argument is the prefix for the generated files (domain and problem files).

 ## QNP Format

 QNP problems are stored in files with .qnp extension in QNP format.
 The file begins with a line containing the name of the QNP.
-The following line contains the features used: an initial integer counts the number of features, followed by a list of pairs where the first component is the name of the feature and the second indicates whether the feature is numeric or boolean.
+The following line contains the list of used features: an initial integer counts the number of features, followed by a list of pairs where the first component is the name of the feature and the second indicates whether the feature is numeric or boolean.